-Hi!
-I’m Jacob Aldrich, Director of Strategic Advisory here at business depo talking with you today about the most dangerous word in business growth.
-Why its growth a dangerous word when in in fact 99% of the businesses that I go and talk to say that growth is one of their key objectives?
-Well, the challenge comes from this: Growth can mean many different things.
-Some of those things are mutually exclusive—do you mean growth in profit or growth in revenue?
-Do you mean growth in people?
-Growth in products?
-Growth in markets territories?
-You get two people together and both agree unanimously that growth is exactly what they need for this business, and then go and implement strategies that are competing.
+Why is growth a dangerous word when in fact 99% of the businesses that I go and talk to say that growth is one of their key objectives?
+Well, the challenge comes from this, growth can mean many different things.
+Some of those things are mutually exclusive.
+Do you mean growth in profit or growth in revenue?
+Do you mean growth in people or growth in products?
+Or growth in markets or territories?
+You get two people together and both agree unanimously that growth is exactly what they need for this business and then go and implement strategies that are competing.

-Now, when you talk about growth, you’re talking about growing revenue, growing profit.
-You’ll often be talking about getting more out of the current engine today’s resources and team.
-If that’s the case, then what you’re really talking about with growth is how do we get more power, and there’s a few different ways that you can do that including things like branding, marketing culture, and even just better systems and processes to address that waste.
+There are a few different ways that you can do that including things like branding, marketing, culture, and even just better systems and processes to address that waste.
 Of course, at a certain point you will be getting a sustainably high level of output from the engine you’ve got today.
-In that situation, if you want growth, if you want more revenue, you need a bigger engine and again there’s only a small number of ways you can get a bigger engine.
-Things like more people, better pricing, and packaging will help grow the size of the engine, and therefore grow the capacity of your business at any point in time.
+In that situation, if you want growth, if you want more revenue, you need a bigger engine.
+Again, there’s only a small number of ways you can get a bigger engine things like more people and better pricing and packaging will help grow the size of the engine and therefore grow the capacity of your business.

 Want to learn more about how this can apply to your business?
 It costs nothing to chat:

 - Email me firstname.lastname@example.org (I read them all)

 - Call, Text, or WhatsApp me +61 427 151 181